Remote Monitoring

 Guided walk-through: How to Create Customized RMM CheckGuided walk-through: How to Create Customized RMM Check

-Each action can be configured according to specific requirements, e.g. while checking Disk space health the severity of each level can be set.
+Each action can be configured according to specific requirements via Properties, e.g. while checking Disk space health the severity of each level can be set.

-If necessary, an action can be added On Open Alert or On Close Alert.
+If required, add an On Open Alert or On Close Alert action to your workflow.

 Example